FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### Implementation:
 The interface BoarModel defines two methods that are intrinsic to every board.
-A board should be able to tell if a position is inside or outside it, and it also should be able to tell which are those classes.
+A board should be able to tell if a position is inside or outside it, and it also should be able to tell which are those cases.
 The last one is crucial as it is essential for the rendering of the board.

 <p align="center" justify="center">